polisai/polis-oss/README.md

 ### Installation

-Clone the repository and build the binary:
+Clone the repository and build the binaries:

 ```bash
 # Clone the repo